Chronic Sinusitis and Nasal Polyps: Diagnosis and Treatment

 Treatment — and Antibiotic Overuse

-Antibiotics are often the first line of defense to treat sinus infections.
-Unfortunately, according to a study by the CDC, antibiotics for sinus infections are usually misused or prescribed for too long.
-Nine out of 10 cases are caused by a virus, which can’t be treated with antibiotics.
+Antibiotics are often the first line of defense to treat sinus infections but most sinus infections are caused by a virus, which can't be treated with antibiotics.

 "Antibiotics kill bacteria, but most of these cases do not actually require antibiotics," explains Dr. Kern.
 "This results in overuse.
 Most don't benefit from this type of treatment."

 Additionally, misdiagnosis or self-care tactics may prevent or prolong healing.
-For example, taking antihistamines can thicken mucus, exacerbating symptoms.
-Instead, it’s important to understand the cause of the issue.
+For example, taking antihistamines can thicken mucus, making symptoms worse.
+Instead, it's important to understand the cause of the issue, such as:

 "We need to understand what kind of inflammation is occurring.
 Then, we can better identify what products can help provide relief," says Dr. Kern.